keyboard_arrow_up

 Head

-The measure of the pressure or force exerted by a fluid in a hydraulic system.
-Also, the height of fluid above any point, taking into account losses or gains in pressure due to gravity and friction as water travels through a system, measured in lbs per square inch (psi) or feet of water.
+The pressure or force exerted by a fluid in a hydraulic system, measured in pounds per square inch (psi) or feet of water, considering gravity and friction losses or gains.

 Impeller

-A rotating disk with vanes of varying amounts attached to the “r” drive shaft that creates centrifugal force within the pump casing of a centrifugal pump.
-Impellers can be open or closed.
+A rotating disk with blades attached to the shaft that generates centrifugal force within the pump casing.

 Impeller Eye

-The center of the impeller and the point at which fluid flows into the impeller.
+The center of the impeller where fluid enters.

 Impeller Vanes